Lee Sinnott

-Lee Sinnott (born 12 July 1965) is an English professional football manager and former player who was most recently manager of Gainsborough Trinity.
+Lee Sinnott (born 12 July 1965) is an English former professional football player and manager.

 As a player, he was a defender for Walsall, Watford, Bradford City, Crystal Palace, Huddersfield Town, Oldham Athletic and Scarborough.
 His biggest impact was at Bradford City, where he stayed for five years over two spells, making over 200 appearances.
-He made 505 appearances in the English Football League, and 653 appearances in all competitions.
-He played in the 1984 FA Cup Final for Watford, taking home a runners-up medal.
+He made 505 appearances in the English Football League and 653 in all competitions.
+He played in the 1984 FA Cup final for Watford, taking home a runners-up medal.

 As manager of Farsley Celtic between 2003 and 2007, he won promotion three times in four seasons to take the club from the Northern Premier League to the Conference.
 This was followed by a short spell at Port Vale in the 2007–08 season.
-He managed Bradford Park Avenue for ten months in 2009, before returning to the game with Altrincham in May 2011.
-He led Altrincham to promotion out of the Conference North via the play-offs in 2014, but was sacked in March 2016.
-He returned to management with Gainsborough Trinity in February 2018, lasting 12 months in the role.
+He managed Bradford Park Avenue for ten months in 2009 before returning to the game with Altrincham in May 2011.
+He led Altrincham to promotion from the Conference North via the play-offs in 2014 but then left in March 2016.
+He returned to management with Gainsborough Trinity in February 2018, lasting 12 months.

 Playing career

 Born in Aldridge, Staffordshire, he began his career at Walsall as an apprentice, signing professional in 1982.
+He was capped four times at England Youth level in 1983.
 He made 40 first-team appearances in his first season at Fellows Park before he was sold to First Division runners-up Watford for a £130,000 fee in September 1983.
 His final appearance for the "Saddlers" came in an 8–1 defeat at Bolton Wanderers.
 There he was coached by Steve Harrison, John Ward and Graham Taylor, whilst playing alongside veteran centre-back Steve Terry.
 He established himself in the first-team following Ian Bolton's departure and an injuries to Steve Sims and Paul Franklin.
 At the end of his first season, when still only 18 years old, he played in the 1984 FA Cup final against Everton at Wembley Stadium, collecting a runners-up medal.
-However he went on to lose his place to new signing John McClelland and had to fit into the team as a full-back and at left midfield during the 1984–85 season.
+However, he went on to lose his place to new signing John McClelland and had to fit into the team as a full-back and at left midfield during the 1984–85 season.
 He helped Watford reach the semifinals of the FA Cup in the 1986–87 campaign and played at left-back across from Chris Waddle in the defeat to Tottenham Hotspur.

 In 1987, Sinnott moved down a division to Bradford City.
-In his first season, he helped the "Bantams" qualify for the Second Division playoffs, but their promotion bid failed and two years later they were relegated.
+In his first season, he helped the "Bantams" qualify for the Second Division playoffs, but their promotion bid failed, and two years later they were relegated.
 Sinnott spent one season in the Third Division before moving to First Division side Crystal Palace for a £300,000 fee on 8 August 1991.
-He was unable to establish a regular place in the first team and after two years he returned to Bradford on 9 December 1993.
+He could not establish a regular place in the first team, and after two years, he returned to Bradford on 9 December 1993.